GuildWorks/titech-2023/docs/Adalo1/Adalo1-en.md

 ---
 - In addition to the Chat we tried this time, there are several other templates available.
-- If there is one that is similar to the application we want to build, we may be able to divert that template to speed up the development process.
+- If there is one that is similar to the application you want to build, you may be able to use that template to boost your development.
 When you have time, try out other templates.

 ---
 ## Overview of application development with Adalo
-Next, let's take a look at how to develop an app with Adalo.
+Next,  take a look at how to develop an app with Adalo.

 ---
 ## Three basic concepts
-- The following three basic concepts are introduced.
+- Let's learn the following three basic concepts of Adalo.
   - Components
   - Database
   - Actions